-Discover HLAP Early Develop Design Deliver Context, linkage or significant event relating to Rec#: Planned Completion Date of Recommendation Action activity completion of Recommendation & Summary Legend/Key Description Discover: Typically involves review / assessment / research into the e area in question.
-Develop: Typically the phase where principles / high level outline is state, and initial operating capability is established with initial resolution.
-Design: Typically the phase where a detailed view of the proposed aspects of the change are well understood before being delivered, (where applicable). ÷ .
-Deliver: Typically the phase where the agreed changes are implemented into the Defence Forces, becoming operational and transitioning to business as usual, with all resources in place and full operating capability established (where applicable). $\diamond$ Early Action: Denotes Early Action (EA) activity from the HLAP prior summary provided. or to plan commencement with a brief Work Package: Work packages combine related recommendations efficient, coordinated delivery within strategic objectives for Ø 🔅 Work Package Ownership: Ownership and accountability for delive and associated CoDF Recommendations is indicated as either Dep or Defence Forces 🙀 or shared.
+Legend/Key Description Discover: Typically involves review / assessment / research into the area in question.
+Develop: Typically the phase where principles / high level outline is developed for the intended future state, and initial operating capability is established with initial resources onboarded (where applicable).
+Design: Typically the phase where a detailed view of the proposed changes is produced such that all aspects of the change are well understood before being delivered, with further resources onboarded (where applicable).
+Deliver: Typically the phase where the agreed changes are implemented into the Defence Forces, becoming operational and transitioning to business as usual, with all resources in place and full operating capability established (where applicable). \Diamond Early Action: Denotes Early Action (EA) activity from the HLAP prior to plan commencement with a brief summary provided.
+Work Package: Work packages combine related recommendations within strategic objectives for efficient, coordinated delivery () (b) Work Package Ownership: Ownership and accountability for delivery of the Work Package and associated CoDF Recommendations is indicated as either Department of Defence or Defence forces or Salara.
 Themes: Denotes theme number and name.
-1, 2 Recommendation Numbers: Denotes when recommendations from completed and includes a summary of the recommendation (See Se of CoDF Recommendations).
-R Revert: Denotes the point where a recommendation is proposed to o revert to Government.
-FE Further Evaluation: Denotes the point at which Further Evaluation by Defence Forces and Department of Defence Leadership is made recommendation.
-Such decisions will be communicated and incorp Detailed Implementation Plan. e on implementation of the relevant
+1, 2 Recommendation Numbers: Denotes when recommendations from the CoDF report are completed and includes a summary of the recommendation (See Section C - Appendix 1 for list of CoDF Recommendations).
+R Revert: Denotes the point where a recommendation is proposed to revert to Government.
+FE Further Evaluation: Denotes the point at which Further Evaluation has been completed and a decision by Defence Forces and Department of Defence Leadership is made on implementation of the relevant recommendation.
+Such decisions will be communicated and incorporated into future iterations of the Detailed Implementation Plan.

+20 2025 2026 2027 ' 2 0 28

+Q1 Q1 Q2 Q3 Q4

+#63 IC [] TU Ass ership ociate finalis ed

+#62 Revie w mec hanisr n for e xisting introd specia alist

+' pay an u anov varioes muou uceu

+Furth ner Eva luation comp leted o n Rec #61: M ISA inte egrate d into (Core Pa ay

+Use of dired ct entry recru itment eased

-20 25 2026 202 27 2028
+2025 2026 2027 2028

 Q1 Q2 Q3 Q4

-#63 IC - Memb TU Ass bership ociate finalis ed

-#62 Revie w mec hanisr n for e xisting specia alist

-Ĭ bay an d allow /ances introd uced

-Furth er Eva luation compl leted o n Rec #61: M ISA int egrate d into ( Core Pa ay

-Use of direc ct entry recrui tment

-20 2026 2027 2028 Q1 Q2 Q3 Q4 Interim participation targets agreed #32 Increased overall female participation Interim participatior targets agreed In creased female participation rate on career courses #37
+Interim targ partici ipation #32

+tary ets agi eeu Increa sed overall

+remale participation

+Interim nartici ination In creased female participation

+Interim targ ets agr eed rate on career courses

+#37

+#37